top of page

 Decisions about marriage, to say nothing of fashioning a ceremony, can be both exciting and fraught with questions.
 To ease the process and provide some answers, our rabbis look forward to meeting with you and talking about your future as a couple.

-At Rodef Shalom’s religious school, students are gently introduced to Hebrew in second grade, with more formal language education beginning the subsequent year and continuing through sixth grade.
-Students meet with private tutors and work in concert with one of our rabbis on their Torah readings and d’vrei Torah (age appropriate exposition of the Torah portion).
+In Rodef Shalom’s religious school, students are gently introduced to Hebrew in second grade, with more formal language education beginning the subsequent year and continuing through sixth grade.
+Students meet with private tutors and work in concert with our clergy on their Torah readings and d’vrei Torah (age-appropriate exposition of the Torah portion).
 We encourage children to work to their full potential and to participate in the service in ways that suit their abilities, skills, and interests.

 Welcoming a new member of the family is a profound experience.
 Our Rabbis would be honored to share in your happiness with the proper rituals and celebrations.
 Tradition calls for us to circumcise our sons on the eighth day of life in a ritual called brit milah, the covenant of circumcision.
 During this ceremony, boys also take on their Hebrew names.
 Girls are welcomed and given their Hebrew names in a ceremony called brit bat, the covenant for a daughter.
 Naming ceremonies typically take place during one of Rodef Shalom’s Shabbat services.
 Our rabbis are readily available to meet with you before or after your child is born in order to discuss the details of the appropriate ritual to welcome your child, honor your family, and link us all in the chain of Jewish tradition.
 We’d also be glad to help you choose a Hebrew name!